Pylons/pyramid/docs/narr/advconfig.rst

 the special name ``includeme``, which should perform configuration (like the ``add_routes`` callable we showed above as an example).

-:meth:`pyramid.config.Configuration.include` can also accept a :term:`dotted
+:meth:`~pyramid.config.Configuration.include` can also accept a :term:`dotted
 Python name` to a function or a module.

-.. note: See :ref:`the_include_tag` for a declarative alternative to :meth:`pyramid.config.Configurator.include`.
+.. note: See :ref:`the_include_tag` for a declarative alternative to the :meth:`~pyramid.config.Configurator.include` method.

 .. _twophase_config: